 While the rice continues to cook, in the same pan, heat 2 teaspoons of olive oil on medium-high until hot.
-Add the curry paste, ginger and white bottom of the scallion; season with salt and pepper.
+Add the curry paste and ginger; season with salt and pepper.
 Cook, stirring occasionally, 30 seconds to 1 minute, or until softened and fragrant.
-Add the kale and 1⁄4 cup of water.
+Add the kale and 1⁄4 cup of water; season with salt and pepper.
 Cook, stirring occasionally, 2 to 3 minutes, or until the kale has wilted and the water has cooked off.